xsip/ExternalWondersCS2/README.md

 # Projects
 ## Game Entity System
 Calling the "GetEntity" Function from the "GameEntitySystem" externally by cloning the right memory regions.
+You can read about that here: [External GameEntitySystem Functions by xsip on Unknowncheats](https://www.unknowncheats.me/forum/counter-strike-2-a/718287-external-gameentitysystem-functions.html)